abhiverse01/the-coders-handbook/Becoming an Expert Coder/L. Career Growth and Professional Development.md

   - **Continuous Skill Development:** Regularly assess the skills required to achieve your goals and take proactive steps to acquire them.
 This might involve taking courses, attending workshops, or participating in hackathons.
     - **Example:** If data science is important to your career goals, you might plan to complete a series of online courses in Python for data analysis, followed by hands-on projects that demonstrate your expertise.
   - **Adaptability:** Be prepared to adjust your plan as new opportunities or challenges arise.
 The tech industry evolves rapidly, and being flexible allows you to take advantage of emerging trends or shift your focus if necessary.
-    - **Example:** If you discover that a new technology is becoming industry-standard, you might adjust your career plan to include learning that technology, even if it wasn’t part of your original goals.
+    - **Example:** If you discover that new technology is becoming industry-standard, you might adjust your career plan to include learning that technology, even if it wasn’t part of your original goals.

 #### Continuous Learning and Skill Enhancement